 Learners who officially withdraw from courses will be assessed fees based upon the date of notification of withdrawal by the learner.
-An official withdrawal request must be given in writing to withdraw@sckans.edu or to Learner Services, Southwestern College, 2040 S. Rock Rd., Wichita, KS 67207.
+An official withdrawal request must be submitted in writing at http://w3.sckans.edu/ps/withdraw/ or to Learner Services, Southwestern College, 2040 S. Rock Rd., Wichita, KS 67207.
 Notification can be faxed to 316.688.5218.

-For courses lasting six weeks:
+For courses lasting six weeks the following will apply:

-- No charge when withdrawal notice is given before midnight Sunday the end of the first week of class. - Twenty-five percent of tuition assessed for the course when notice is given before midnight on Sunday of the second week of class. - ✓ Fifty percent of tuition assessed for the course when notice is given before midnight on Sunday of the third week of class. - ✓ Full tuition assessed for the course when notice is given after midnight on Sunday of the third week of class. - ✓ No withdrawals are allowed after midnight on Sunday of the fifth week of class.
+- ✓ No charge when withdrawal notice is given before midnight Sunday of the end of the first week of class. - ✓ Twenty-five percent of tuition assessed for the course when notice is given before midnight on Sunday of the second week of class. - ✓ Fifty percent of tuition assessed for the course when notice is given before midnight on Sunday of the third week of class. - ✓ Full tuition assessed for the course when notice is given after midnight on Sunday of the third week of class. - ✓ No withdrawals are allowed after midnight on Sunday of the fifth week of class.

-For courses lasting twelve weeks or longer:
+For courses lasting twelve weeks or longer the following will apply:

-- ✓ No charge when withdrawal notice is given before midnight on Sunday of the first week of class. - ✓ Twenty-five percent of tuition assessed for the course when notice is given before midnight on Sunday of the fourth week of class. - ✓ Fifty percent of tuition assessed for the course when notice is given before midnight on Sunday the sixth week of class. - ✓ Full tuition is assessed for the course when notice is given after midnight on Sunday the sixth week of class. - ✓ No withdrawals are allowed after midnight on Sunday of the tenth week of class.
+- ✓ No charge when withdrawal notice is given before midnight on Sunday of the first week of class. - ✓ Twenty-five percent of tuition assessed for the course when notice is given before midnight on Sunday of the fourth week of class.

+- ✓ Fifty percent of tuition assessed for the course when notice is given before midnight on Sunday the sixth week of class. - ✓ Full tuition is assessed for the course when notice is given after midnight on Sunday the sixth week of class. - ✓ No withdrawals are allowed after midnight on Sunday of the tenth week of class.